 Buyers who want to project more attitude can purchase dealer-installed extensions for the sides and front and rear fascias, plus spoilers for the roof and tailgate.
-The whole package ($1890) is offered in Salsa, Satellite, or Abyss (those are colors), or primered and ready for your own custom paint.
+The whole package ($1890) is offered in a selection of vibrant colors, or in primer and ready for your own custom paint.

 Nice touches went into making the Vibe a pleasant place for driving or even for working: The front passenger's seatback folds flat, so its back can serve as a table for a laptop computer or even a video game system plugged into the 115-volt outlet.
-Making this setup more convenient are release levers on both sides of the passenger seatback, so the driver can fold it one-handed, while someone standing outside the car on the passenger's side can easily reach in and do the same thing.
+It's a convenient setup with release levers on both sides of the passenger seatback, so it can be folded with one hand either from the driver's seat or from outside the car.

-The rear seat has room for at least two full-size adults, and is split 60/40.
+The rear seat has room for at least two full-size adults.
+The rear seatbacks are split 60/40 for versatility.
 With both rear seatbacks and the front passenger seat folded down, Vibe provides a perfectly flat cargo area shaped like Utah and almost as large: 8 feet from the rear hatch to the right half of the dashboard.
 With all seats folded, the Vibe can carry 54 cubic feet of cargo, which can be secured by using the numerous tie-downs, including those that lock into position in a clever pair of tracks in the rear cargo floor.
 Those tracks are also built into the rear seatbacks, so when the seats are folded down they extend the full length of the rear cargo floor.
 The hard finish used in the cargo area makes for easy cleanup, great for dealing with muddy equipment or wet dogs.
-However, this same hard finish means cargo that isn't secured tends to slide around; we recommend getting a rubber mat or purchasing some of Pontiac's accessories to handle this situation: Pontiac offers a cargo net system ($35), cargo box ($95), and heavy-duty cargo mat ($50) for the luggage bay.
-An optional seatback pack ($80) attaches to the front seatback and includes a first-aid kit.
+However, this same hard finish means cargo that isn't secured tends to slide around.
+To address this, Pontiac offers accessories, including: a cargo net system ($35), a cargo gear box ($95), and a heavy-duty cargo mat ($50).
+An optional seatback pack ($80) attaches to the back of the front seat and includes a first-aid kit.

 XM Satellite Radio ($325) is a great option for long-distance traveling because the stations don't change as you drive across the country.
 XM Satellite Radio is nice to have around town for listening to the 24-hour news and sports broadcasts, or for staying tuned into your favorite types of music (classical, jazz, '50s, '60s, '70s, '80s).